We have several Garden projects on the go. See below for details and ways to get involved!

 Some things that need to be done in this garden include: tree pruning, weeding, compost mulching, under-story planting, irrigation revamping, preparation for installation of a second fence to encircle the rest of the garden.

-There are many edible and medicinal plants in the Food Forest including:
+There are many edible and medicinal plants in the Food Forest!
+Click the plant maps below:

 Garry Oak Restoration Project